madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 The purpose of this article is to discover an implementation of an[API][api][RESTfull][rest] using[TypeScript][typescript].

-> TypeScript is a free and open source programming language developed by Microsoft to improve and secure the production of JavaScript code. (...) .
-The TypeScript code is transcompiled into JavaScript (...)
+> TypeScript is a free and open-source programming language developed by Microsoft to improve and secure the production of JavaScript code. (...) .
+The TypeScript code is transpiled into JavaScript (...)
 TypeScript allows optional static typing of variables and functions (...) while maintaining the non-binding approach of JavaScript.
 [Wikipedia - TypeScript](https://fr.wikipedia.org/wiki/TypeScript)

 We will therefore set up a very basic _graph_api_ system.
 We will create two models:

 - a **node** (node) which represents a simple step.
-It just contains a `name' and an`id'.
+It just contains a `name' and an`id`.
 - a **link** (link) that connects only two nodes with attributes `from_id' and`to_id'.

 It's as simple as that.

 To build the API, I will use[Express.js], a minimalist framework that allows us to make APIs in JavaScript.
-At the end of the article, the API will be able to generate a definition of a [Mermaid][mermaid] graph which allows to convert the graph_api into a beautiful graph like the one below:
+At the end of the article, the API will be able to generate a definition of a [Mermaid][mermaid] graph which allows converting the graph_api into a beautiful graph like the one below:

 ![Mermaid example](http://rich-iannone.github.io/DiagrammeR/img/mermaid_1.png)